-The Company recorded income tax expense of \$0.2 million during the first quarter of 2011 compared to \$0.1 million in the first quarter of 2010.
+The Company recorded income tax expense of \$0.1 million in each of the second quarters of 2011 and 2010.

 In assessing the realization of deferred tax assets, management considers whether it is more likely than not that some portion or all of its deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income.
 Management considers the scheduled reversal of deferred tax liabilities, change of control limitations, projected future taxable income and tax planning strategies in making this assessment.
 Guidance under Accounting Standards Codification ("ASC") 740, "Income Taxes", ("ASC 740") states that forming a conclusion that a valuation allowance is not needed is difficult when there is negative evidence, such as cumulative losses in recent years in the jurisdictions to which the deferred tax assets relate.
 At the end of the second quarter of 2003, the Company concluded that given the weakness and uncertainly in the economic environment at that time, it was appropriate to establish a full valuation allowance for the deferred tax assets.
 Commencing in 2004, it was determined by management that it was more likely than not that the deferred tax assets associated with the Mexican jurisdiction would be realized and no valuation allowance has been recorded against these deferred tax assets since 2004.
 In 2010, it was determined by management that it was more likely than not that certain deferred tax assets associated with the U.S. jurisdiction would be realized and no valuation allowance has been recorded against these deferred tax assets.
 The Canadian jurisdiction continues to have a full valuation allowance recorded against the deferred tax assets.